VenkataChadalawada/Javascript-Bones/1 A-OOP.md

 - Problem is our constructor function isn't returning anything. so we need new Keyword

 ### New Keyword
-- 1 creates an object
+- 1 creates an empty object
 - 2 It sets the values to this
 - 3 It adds return this to the constructor function
 - 4 It sets the property on the object which is __proto__